coderefinery/IDEs/_episodes/02-IDE-coding-debugging.md

 p=re.compile('[A-Za-z0-9._%+-].+@[A-Za-z0-9.-]+\.[A-Za-z]{3,4}')
 ```
-By clicking on the light buble, you can select checking of the regular expression.
+By clicking on the light bubble, you can select checking of the regular expression.
 ![](../img/PyC_regexp.png)